astuff/autoware.ai-common/map_file/README.md

 This node loads a vector map from csv files.

 #### parameters

+- `load_mode` - Set the mode of operation for the node.
+Possible values are:
+    - "file" - Default operation mode, requires each csv file to be specified in args.
+    - "directory" - Loads all csv files with vector map names in the directory specified by the `map_dir` parameter.
+    - "download" - Downloads the vector map csvs from a webhost, use the args to specify
-`map_dir` - Leave empty to load files via args, otherwise specify the path to the directory containing vector map csv files.
+- `map_dir` - Specify the path to the directory containing vector map csv files.
+Only used in "directory" mode.
+- `host` - Hostname of the webserver.
+Only used in "download" mode.
+- `port` - Port of the webserver.
+Only used in "download" mode.
+- `username` - Username.
+Only used in "download" mode.
+- `password` - Password.
+Only used in "download" mode.

 ## lanelet2_map_loader
 ### Feature